wgcban/ChangeFormer/README.md

 We have some samples from the [LEVIR-CD](https://justchenhao.github.io/LEVIR/) dataset in the folder `samples` for a quick start.

-Firstly, you can download our BIT pretrained model——by [DropBox (no signin required)](https://www.dropbox.com/sh/iwwwv9ta1fnu6e9/AABcSRxt5PUggJPJEXGwUs4-a?dl=0).
+Firstly, you can download our ChangeFormer pretrained model——by [DropBox (no signin required)](https://www.dropbox.com/sh/iwwwv9ta1fnu6e9/AABcSRxt5PUggJPJEXGwUs4-a?dl=0).
 After downloaded the pretrained model, you can put it in `checkpoints/ChangeFormer_LEVIR/`.

 Then, run a demo to get started as follows: